Couverture de Birds, Sex and Beauty

 The full answer remains a mystery.
 Evolutionary biologists can explain why males are generally the eager sellers, females the discriminating buyers.
 But they struggle to explain why, in some species, this extravagance goes beyond the mere gaudy, taking on bizarre shapes, postures, and behavior.
 And further, why these bird displays seem beautiful to us humans, a species with seemingly no skin in the game.

-Using an early morning “lek" as his starting point, Ridley explores the scientific research into the evolution of bright colors, exotic ornaments, and elaborate displays in birds around the world.
-Charles Darwin thought the purpose of such displays was to "charm" females.
+Using an early morning “lek"" as his starting point, Ridley explores the scientific research into the evolution of bright colors, exotic ornaments, and elaborate displays in birds around the world.
+Charles Darwin thought the purpose of such displays was to ""charm"" females.
 Though Darwin’s theory was initially dismissed and buried for decades, recent scientific research has proven him newly right—there is a powerful evolutionary force quite distinct from natural selection: mate choice.
-In Birds, Sex, and Beauty, Ridley reopens the history of Darwin’s vexed theory, laying bare a century of disagreement about an idea so powerful, so weird, so wonderful, we may have yet to understand all of its implications.
+In Birds, Sex and Beauty, Ridley reopens the history of Darwin’s vexed theory, laying bare a century of disagreement about an idea so powerful, so weird, and so wonderful, we may have yet to fully understand its implications.

 ©2025 Matt Ridley (P)2025 HarperCollins Publishers